day8/re-com/README.md

 ## Helping

 1. Where the docs are wrong or fall short, write up something better.
-Because our docs take the form of an app written in ClojureScrip using re-com, your actually be exercising your knowledge of re-com as you do this.
+Because our docs take the form of an app written in ClojureScrip using re-com, you're actually exercising your knowledge of re-com as you do this.
 1. See the list of missing components above.
 You'll have to produce the component itself, including a params spec, plus the extra page in the demo app.
 1. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.